ML Two

 (add a comment above the class definition, me demo)

-😎Conquering the fear of jumbo AI training codes
+😎Conquering the fear of jumbo AI training code

-- part 3 : diving deeper: where are the model architecture (aka layers) being defined?
+- part 3 : diving deeper: where is the model architecture (aka layers) being defined?

 There are lots of pytorch-specific classes and functions, don't worry on having to know all of them!